 - Not getting any milk when pumping is very often a sign of bad shield fit or positioning (or not using a pump you respond to) not milk supply.
 Concluding you don’t have milk because you can’t express any is a common mistake!

-- Shield positioning is also super important – it’s vital you have the right size, but you also need to make sure your shield is ‘latched’ well, that your nipple is centred down the shield flange and that you have a good seal of breast tissue to the breastshield.
+- Shield positioning is also super important – it’s vital you have the right size, but more importantly, you need to make sure your shield is ‘latched’ well, that your nipple is centred down the shield flange and that you have a good seal of breast tissue to the breastshield behind the nipple.

 What to do if you’re still not sure